npc97/ComfyUI-Sage-Attention-Fix/README.md

 ## Introduction

-If you have enabled global Sage Attention but, for any reason, do not want to use `Patch Sage Attention KJ` or `MiniMax H3 Mem Eff Sage Attention Patch` in the model loading chain, you may encounter [SageAttention issue #386](https://github.com/thu-ml/SageAttention/issues/386), which can cause corrupted frames in generated videos.
+If you have enabled global Sage Attention but, for any reason, do not want to use `Patch Sage Attention KJ`, `MiniMax H3 Mem Eff Sage Attention Patch` and any other attentions in the model loading chain, you may encounter [SageAttention issue #386](https://github.com/thu-ml/SageAttention/issues/386), which can cause corrupted frames in generated videos.

 This node only guards against that issue and performs no additional processing.